 The trouble is, which car phone holder is the one for you, given there are thousands available to choose from?
 It's a confusing maze to navigate through.

-So we’ve looked at what a great phone holder should be and produced a list of the five best we can find.
+So we’ve looked at what a great phone holder should be and produced a list of 8 of our favourites.

 Compare car insurance quotes